Killing of Ruth Williams: Referral to Court of Appeal

 The Domestic Abuse Commissioner Nicole Jacobs and Victims' Commissioner Dame Vera Baird wrote a joint letter to Home Secretary Priti Patel, Lord Chancellor Robert Buckland and Attorney General Michael Ellis.
-They proposed a review of sentencing for domestic homicides, contrasting Williams's sentence with that of a woman who received a life sentence for murder of her abusive husband, later reduced to 14 years for manslaughter.
+They proposed a review of sentencing for domestic homicides, contrasting Anthony Williams' sentence with that of a woman who received a life sentence for murder of her abusive husband, later reduced to 14 years for manslaughter.
 They argued that women are more likely to use weapons to kill abusive partners as they are often physically weaker than men, and therefore receive aggravated sentences for using weapons.

 Labour Members of Parliament Harriet Harman, Jess Phillips and Alex Davies-Jones wrote letters to the Attorney General, asking for the case to be reviewed in the High Court of Appeals.
 According to Harman, a former Solicitor General, Anthony Williams would have been convicted of murder had he killed a neighbour outside his house.

 In March 2021, Ellis referred the sentence to the Court of Appeals as unduly lenient.
 The following month, the court refused to increase the sentence; Lord Justice Bean ruled that it was correct for the trial judge not to consider sentencing guidelines for domestic abuse, as "There was no history of controlling behaviour or coercive behaviour or any previous incidents of violence or abuse… Quite the contrary".
+Commenting on the court's decision, Labour MP Harriet Harman said, "Saying [Anthony] Williams’ actions are wholly explained by his illness shows the courts are simply still too ready to accept excuses....
+To say it’s not domestic abuse, when a man kills his wife, is fatuous.
+This is the ultimate, most extreme form of domestic abuse."